Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   - Improve animations and transitions.
   - Ensure smooth navigation between screens.
   - Add accessibility features like screen reader support

+    #### **Expectations:**
+    **By the end of this sprint:**

+      - Players should see a battle summary with ai generated text after defeating boss
+      - Backend should generate unique item descriptions based on boss the user beat
+      - Players should be able select which item after a boss fight to keep and turn into card
+      - Animations should be smooth.
+      - Users should see unique visual effects applied during battle
+      - Users should be able to buy the game before being granted access

 ---

 ## 🚀 **Next Steps After Sprint 3:**
 Once Sprint 3 is completed, the game should be **fully playable** with AI-driven battles, deck-building, and monetization features.
-The next phase could focus on:
+Given extra time, the next phase could focus on:

 ✅ **Bug Fixing & Optimization**
 ✅ **Multiplayer Features** (Co-op battles, pvp)